- Define Network?

 RIP uses Bellmen ford algorithm to calculate the path while EIGRP use Dual method to calculate the routes paths

 Maximum hop count for RIP is 15 that is after 15 counts the packet is dropped while that of EIGRP is 100 by default and up to 255 by configuration.
 By default 100.

 EIGRP uses an Autonomous number to determine which domain it belongs to which is not the case with RIP protocols.

 RIP is mostly used for smaller networks which EIGRP is used for larger networks.

-RIP is a distance vector routing protocol while EIGRP is a Link state routing protocol.
+RIP is a distance vector routing protocol while EIGRP is a an enhanced distance routing protocol.

 RIP is classful protocol whereas EIGRP is classless protocol